“Ralph is the epitome of what a lawyer should be.”- Melinda R.

 North Carolina law limits the time you have to file a lawsuit to recover compensation for losses suffered in a motorcycle crash.
 In most cases, you must bring an action within three years after the wreck or give up your legal right to seek compensation.

 The sooner you get legal help after a motorcycle crash, the better.
 Evidence may get lost and memories may fade with time.
 At Teddy, Meekins & Talbert, P.L.L.C., our Lowesville motorcycle accident attorneys are ready to get started investigating your case as soon as you call.
 Don’t wait to take action.
 Protect your future now.

-Schedule a free consultation now.
+Schedule a consultation now.
 At Teddy, Meekins & Talbert, P.L.L.C., your motorcycle accident case will get the individual service of a small firm combined with the knowledge and legal skill of a law firm that takes on big cases.